calebwin/emu/README.md

 Emu is a high-level language for programming GPUs.

-Emu - unlike OpenCL/CUDA/Halide/Futhark - is embedded in Rust and takes advantage of the ecosystem (cargo build, cargo test, cargo doc, rustc, crates.io, docs.rs) in ways that let it provide a far more streamlined system for programming GPUs.

-Emu makes Rust ideal (compared to Python/Julia/C++) for writing minimalistic programs that do robust, data-intensive computation.

 ```rust
 emu! {
     // Multiply any element in given data by given coefficient